redhat-developer/devspaces-chectl/README.md

   --backup-server-config-name=backup-server-config-name  Name of custom resource with backup server config

+  --batch                                                Batch mode.
+Running a command without end user interaction.

   --password=password                                    Authentication password for backup REST server

   --ssh-key=ssh-key                                      Private SSH key for authentication on SFTP server

   --ssh-key-file=ssh-key-file                            Path to file with private SSH key for authentication on SFTP
                                                          server

+  --telemetry=on|off                                     Enable or disable telemetry.
+This flag skips a prompt and
+                                                         enable/disable telemetry

   --username=username                                    Username for authentication in backup REST server